Fantom-Factory/afIocConfig/readme.md

 ### Define Config Values

 All config values are referenced by a unique config `id` (a string).
-This `id` is used to set a factory default value, application values and to inject the value in to a service.
+This `id` is used to set factory default values, application values, and to inject the value in to a service.

-Start by setting a default value by contributing to the [FactoryDefaults](http://pods.fantomfactory.org/pods/afIocConfig/api/FactoryDefaults) service in your `AppModule`:
+Start by contributing to the [FactoryDefaults](http://pods.fantomfactory.org/pods/afIocConfig/api/FactoryDefaults) service in your `AppModule` to set a default value:

     @Contribute { serviceType=FactoryDefaults# }
-    static Void contributeFactoryDefaults(Configuration config) {
+    Void contributeFactoryDefaults(Configuration config) {
         config["configId"] = "666"
     }

 Config's may take any value as long as it is immutable (think `const` class).

-Anyone may then easily override your value by contributing to the [ApplicationDefaults](http://pods.fantomfactory.org/pods/afIocConfig/api/ApplicationDefaults) service:
+Anyone may then override your value by contributing to the [ApplicationDefaults](http://pods.fantomfactory.org/pods/afIocConfig/api/ApplicationDefaults) service:

     @Contribute { serviceType=ApplicationDefaults# }
-    static Void contributeApplicationDefaults(Configuration config) {
+    Void contributeApplicationDefaults(Configuration config) {
         config["configId"] = "69"
     }